Fratton Park: Fratton Park history

 Eight months later, on 15 August 1899, more than 1,000 people, including some of the first Pompey players, attended the official opening day to see how the former Milton Farm potato field had been transformed into a modest football ground.
 The name of the new ground was revealed to be "Fratton Park", and was named after Fratton railway station.
 It is almost certain that the naming of Fratton Park, which is actually located in Milton, not Fratton, was a slightly dishonest tactic of the early football club, to persuade potential new supporters that the new football ground was within an easy walking distance of an established railway station and tram connections.
-Fratton Park is actually a one-mile walk east of Fratton railway station and Fratton itself.
+Fratton Park is actually a one mile walk east of Fratton railway station and Fratton itself.

 Frank Brettell was the club's first team manager.
 The club was elected directly into the First Division of the Southern League in 1899, with their first league match being played away at Chatham Town on 2 September 1899 (a 1–0 victory), followed three days later by the first match at Fratton Park.

-The first ever match at Fratton Park was a "friendly" against Southampton FC, and was played on the late afternoon of Wednesday 6 September 1899, with goals from Dan Cunliffe (formerly with Liverpool) and Harold Clarke (formerly with Everton).
-The game was won by Portsmouth 2-0 and the first Fratton Park attendance was 4,141 with gate receipts of 141 pounds, 14 shillings and 9 pence (approximately £17,000 when adjusted to 2018 inflation).
+The first ever match at Fratton Park was a "friendly" against Southampton, and was played on the late afternoon of Wednesday 6 September 1899, with goals from Dan Cunliffe (formerly with Liverpool) and Harold Clarke (formerly with Everton).
+The game was won by Portsmouth, 2–0, and the first Fratton Park attendance was 4,141 with gate receipts of 141 pounds, 14 shillings and 9 pence (approximately £17,000 when adjusted to 2018 inflation).

-Today, some Portsmouth fans erroneously believe that Fratton Park is in Portsmouth's Fratton area, literally because of the stadium's name and also lacking the correct facts of Milton's long history.
-A political map of Portsmouth clearly defines the border between the Fratton and Milton areas with a line drawn from Fratton Bridge, along the Portsmouth Direct line railway up to St. Mary's Bridge.
-Fratton is located north of the line with Milton to the south.
-Fratton Park is south of the railway line, and thus is in Milton.
-This fact can also be proven further as Fratton Park has a Milton-based PO4 8RA postal code address (Fratton and Portsmouth city centre has a "PO1" postal code).
-A further fact is that Fratton Park lies within the Milton Ward electoral district for Portsmouth City Council and national level parliamentary elections.